Jean Berstel

 Jean Berstel (born 1941) is a French mathematician and theoretical computer scientist known for his contributions to combinatorics on words and formal language theory.
-He is a currently a professor emeritus at the University of Marne-la-Vallée.
+He is currently a professor emeritus at the University of Marne-la-Vallée.

 Biography

 Berstel earned his doctorate (doctorat d'État) at Paris Diderot University in 1973.
 In 1973–1995 he was a professor at Pierre and Marie Curie University, and in 1995–2005 a professor at the University of Marne-la-Vallée, where he has been a professor emeritus since 2005.

 In 2006, Berstel was awarded an honorary doctorate from the University of Turku, Finland.
 A festschrift in his honour was published in 2003 as a special issue of Theoretical Computer Science.